Cleveland Park Listserv

 How to Write a Fundraising Message for the Cleveland Park Listserv

 Please be aware that the Cleveland Park Email List receives a large number of appeals for many worthy causes.
-(Our 11,000-plus list members are a very involved and public-spirited group!)
+(A high percentage of our many thousands of list members are public spirited and active in a wide variety of worthy causes.
 To keep list members from being overwhelmed with frequent appeals, the moderators have developed a checklist of requirements for all such messages to be posted for free.
 (Please note that any fundraising messages ineligible for free publicity on the listserv can always be run as sponsored messages; the cost is $25 and you can pay for your fundraising ad here.)
 Before you send in a message designed to raise funds or solicit donations for a non-profit or charity that you support, you need to write your message in accordance with ALL of the points below.
-If you have already submitted your message to the posting address, cleveland [dash] park (at) yahoogroups [dot] com, and your message has not appeared within a day of submission, you can assume it was deleted because it did not meet the requirements below.
+If you have already submitted your message to the posting address, clevelandpark (at) groups.io, and your message has not appeared within a day of submission, you can assume it was deleted because it did not meet the requirements below.
 Please reread your message and check it carefully against the checklist below, before you revise and resubmit it, as the listserv is far too busy for the moderators to review and point out problems in any individual list member's post.